Shintotsukawa, Hokkaido

 Shintotsukawa (新十津川町, Shintotsukawa-chō) is a town located in Sorachi Subprefecture, Hokkaido, Japan.

+Population

 As of September 2016, the town has an estimated population of 6,787, and a population density of 14 persons per km2.
 The total area is 495.62 km2.

+History

-In 1890, the people from Totsukawa in Nara Prefecture reclaimed land.
+In 1889, a group of settlers from Totsukawa in Nara Prefecture relocated there following catastrophic flooding.

+Geography

+Shintotsukawa is located in the near center of the Sorachi Subprefecture's administrative zone.
+The eastern area is where Ishikari River and Sorachi River converge, along the right bank of the Ishikari River.
+The western area is Mt.
+Shokanbetsu, located in the heart of Shokanbetsu Mountain Range.